nikatnguyen/project3/README.md

     -Countries with higher percentages of forested area are going to have a higher life expectancy -Countries with higher total tax rates are going to have a higher life expectancy

     We ultimately found that there was little evidence to suggest a correlation between our chosen variables and life expectancy.
+Visually, our scatter plots were random with no trends positive or negative.
+Statistically, as well, our data showed weak evidence to suggest a correlation.
+However, our graphs raised some questions such as: How does other factors such as GDP, peace, and political stability correlate with life expectancy?
+Where tax dollars go towards if not to benefit taxpayers (hence, contribute to longer life expectancies)?
+And, how is the out of pocket health expenditures impacted by political and economic factors?

     Link to server: https://project3-visuals.onrender.com/